Field of Mars Environmental Education Centre

 Laughing kookaburras are carnivorous and use their strong large beaks to catch a wide variety of prey.
 They will eat small snakes, lizards, fish, small birds, rodents, worms and insects.

-These birds use the wait-and-pounce method of hunting.
-They will position themselves on an appropriate branch with a view and wait for their prey item to appear.
-Generally these kookaburras drop down, wings back and grab their prey item with their strong beaks.
-Small prey items are eaten whole whilst larger prey items like snakes and larger lizards are bashed against a branch or rock to kill and soften them before being swallowed.
+Laughing kookaburras use the 'wait-and-pounce' method of hunting.
+They position themselves on a branch with a view of the ground and wait for their prey item to appear.
+Generally these kookaburras drop down, wings back and grab their prey with their strong beaks.
+Prey animals are killed by hitting them on branch or rock.
+This also softens alrger prey items before swallowing.

 What adaptations do laughing kookaburras have?